Assign IAM roles to Kubernetes service accounts - Amazon EKS

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 This topic covers how to configure a Kubernetes service account to assume an Amazon Identity and Access Management (IAM) role.
-Any Pods that are configured to use the service account can then access any Amazon Web Service that the role has permissions to access.
+Any Pods that are configured to use the service account can then access any Amazon service that the role has permissions to access.

 Prerequisites

 • An existing cluster.
-If you don't have one, you can create one by following one of the Getting started with Amazon EKS guides.
+If you don’t have one, you can create one by following one of the guides in Get started with Amazon EKS.

 • An existing IAM OpenID Connect (OIDC) provider for your cluster.
 To learn if you already have one or how to create one, see Create an IAM OIDC provider for your cluster.

 • The kubectl command line tool is installed on your device or Amazon CloudShell.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster.
 For example, if your cluster version is 1.29, you can use kubectl version 1.28, 1.29, or 1.30 with it.
-To install or upgrade kubectl, see Installing or updating kubectl.
+To install or upgrade kubectl, see Set up kubectl and eksctl.

 • An existing kubectl config file that contains your cluster configuration.
-To create a kubectl config file, see Creating or updating a kubeconfig file for an Amazon EKS cluster.
+To create a kubectl config file, see Connect kubectl to an EKS cluster by creating a kubeconfig file.

-1. Create a file that includes the permissions for the Amazon Web Services that you want your Pods to access.
-For a list of all actions for all Amazon Web Services, see the Service Authorization Reference.
+2. Create a file that includes the permissions for the Amazon services that you want your Pods to access.
+For a list of all actions for all Amazon services, see the Service Authorization Reference.

 You can run the following command to create an example policy file that allows read-only access to an Amazon S3 bucket.
 You can optionally store configuration information or a bootstrap script in this bucket, and the containers in your Pod can read the file from the bucket and load it into your application.
 If you want to create this example policy, copy the following contents to your device.
 Replace my-pod-secrets-bucket with your bucket name and run the command.